PnS2018/pns2018.github.com/session_03.md

 \end{aligned}
 $$

-__Remarks__: Readers may think that the above examples compute "correlation" instead of "convolution", and you are correct.
+__Remarks__: Readers may think that the above examples compute "correlation" instead of "convolution", and you are right.
 The correct convolution requires _filter flipping_ where one needs to transpose every channel of a filter.
 However, to demonstrate how the convolution is performed, we assume that all the filters have been "flipped".

 ---